 The minimum focusing distance is how close you can get to a subject and still be able to focus.
 The 50mm lens’s focusing distance is 0.46 m, which translates to about 18 inches.
 In comparison, the Sigma 70mm f/2.8 DG Macro Art Lens has a focusing distance of almost half that at 0.26 m (or 10 inches).
 In addition to smaller focusing distances, lenses designed for macro photography will have magnification which gives the appearance of being even more close.
 Notice in the two photos below how much closer I can get to the subject with a shorter focusing distance.

 Images are softer and pick up on less detail than other more expensive lenses.
 Depending on the photo this may not be noticeable, but if you’re trying to capture the fine detail of a subject you may be left with something to be desired.
 Let’s zoom in to the images from above and compare how much detail is preserved.

-There are many situations in which you cannot physically get closer to your subject and instead need to zoom in on the subject.
-But the 50mm lens is a prime lens, meaning there is only one focal length and cannot zoom.
+There are many situations in which you cannot physically get closer to your subject and instead need to zoom in on the subject, but prime lenses only have one focal length.
 With this lens, you would not be able to zoom in at a concert, wildlife, or a sporting event.